sciZer0/newdiscoveries/a/README.md

 —  Velocity (v) accumulated by the pushed object at the beginning of any given second is precisely Inertial Velocity of the object at the beginning of the given second;

-— Inertial Distance (D2) is the distance being moved by the object during any given second only due to Inertia  — i.e. not due to Pushing (Work) of Gravitational Force (Invisible Hand) during the given second, but due to Inertia.
+— Inertial Distance (D2) is the distance being moved by the object during any given second due to Inertia  — i.e. not due to Pushing (Work) of Gravitational Force (Invisible Hand) during the given second, but due to Inertia.

-The whole thing is that while free-falling the pushed object during any given second is moving Summary Distance (D) being the sum of the two distances, D1 and D2 (which are absolutely different sorts of distances):
+The whole thing is that while free-falling, the pushed object during any given second is moving Summary Distance (D) being the sum of the two distances, D1 and D2 (which are absolutely different sorts of distances):

 D = D1 + D2

 where,<br>
-D1 -- the Non-Inertial Distance being moved by the object due to the pushing done by Gravitational Force (Invisible Hand) , i.e. precisely due to Work of Gravitational Force (Invisible Hand) during the given second;
+D1 — Non-Inertial Distance being moved by the object due to the pushing done by Gravitational Force (Invisible Hand) , i.e. precisely due to Work of Gravitational Force (Invisible Hand) during the given second;

-D2 -- the Inertial Distance being moved by the object due to Inertia  — i.e. not due to the pushing (Work) of Gravitational Force (Invisible Hand) during the given second, but only due to Inertia.
+D2 — Inertial Distance being moved by the object due to Inertia — i.e. not due to the pushing (Work) of Gravitational Force (Invisible Hand) during the given second, but due to Inertia.

 ====